New Jersey Intoxicated Driver Resource Center

 If a driver is sentenced as a third offender, then the municipal court may sentence the driver to jail or to an inpatient alcoholism treatment program or both.
 Nonetheless, the IDP will schedule the driver to appear at the 12 hour IDRC for a follow-up evaluation.
 The driver may also be required to participate in additional treatment or self help.
 In all cases you must satisfy the program, fee and treatment requirements of IDP/IDRC before any type of driver’s license is restored.

-The Motor Vehicle Commission (MVC) will also send the driver a notice confirming your license suspension, and they will also bill the driver $200 for the MVC restoration fee ($100) and the IDP administrative fee ($100).
-The IDP fee is required for each alcohol-related conviction.
-The combined fee of $200 is payable immediately to the DMV upon confirmation of the suspension at a 12-hour IDRC or $200 at a 48 hour IDRC.
-If the driver is referred to a treatment program then they are also responsible for these costs.
+The Motor Vehicle Commission (MVC) will also send the driver a notice confirming your license suspension, and they will also bill the driver $100 for an attendance fee, $200 for a first offender fee, and a $100 for the restoration fee.
+If the driver is referred to a treatment program then he is also responsible for these costs.

 If you fail to appear at the IDRC or if you do not satisfactorily complete a prescribed treatment or self-help program, or pay the fees on time, your license suspension will be extended, and you may also be jailed two days for non-compliance.
 The IDP/IDRC program completion will still be required.